top of page

 A Workshop for Educators

 In this interactive workshop, participants get a glimpse inside the refugee youth experience and build skills for teaching new Americans.
 What is it like to be forced to leave your homeland?
 How does it feel to enter a classroom in a strange language, in a strange land?
 How does trauma interfere with learning?
 And how do we, as teachers and staff, help immigrant students feel welcome and learn?
+We will identify practices that you already do that you can "lean into" to help your newcomer students, and will share additional strategies for working with multilingual learners.

 Note: We customize the content to the needs and strengths of your organization.